python/devguide/communication.rst

 If something only affects core developers (e.g., the tree is frozen for commits, etc.), it is discussed here instead of python-dev to keep traffic down on the latter.

+python-dev_, python-committers_, and python-ideas_ all use Mailman 3, and
+are hence accessible via the Mailman 3 `web gateway`_.

 Python-checkins_ sends out an email for every commit to Python's various repositories from https://github.com/python/cpython.
 All core developers